Liouville conformal field theory and the quantum zipper: The boundary BPZ equation for Liouville conformal field theory

 The operator $\cD$ is called \emph{hypoelliptic} if the weak solutions of $\cD F = 0$ are smooth.
-H\"ormander's condition gives a criterion for hypoellipticity which is applicable to $\cD$; this is explained in \cite[Proposition 2.6]{pw-multiple-SLE} for a similar differential operator but the argument carries over directly.
-Since $\cD$ is hypoelliptic, $F_{-\frac2\gamma}$ is smooth and $\cD F_{-\frac2\gamma} = 0$ is the desired BPZ equation. \end{proof}
+H\"ormander's condition gives a criterion for hypoellipticity which we verify for $\cD$ in Lemma~\ref{lem-hypoelliptic}.
+Thus, $F_{-\frac2\gamma}$ is smooth, and $\cD F_{-\frac2\gamma} = 0$ is the desired BPZ equation. \end{proof}